QMeCha: quantum Monte Carlo package for fermions in embedding environments: Applications

 In order to model such subtle interactions, accurate quantum chemistry methods are usually required, at least to provide reference calculations that can be used to develop accurate effective or coarse grained approaches to be applied in macro-molecular systems\cite{rez+16cr}.

-The two reference methods that are usually used to provide accurate estimates for small and medium trial systems\cite{rez+16cr,jurevcka2006benchmark,Dubecky2016,s66,s66x8,nenci,AlHamdani2021,Benali2014,shi+25jcp} are FN-DMC\cite{Foulkes2001,bec+17} and CCSD(T)\cite{bartlett+07rmp}.
+The two reference methods that are usually used to provide accurate estimates for small and medium size systems\cite{rez+16cr,jurevcka2006benchmark,Dubecky2016,s66,s66x8,nenci,AlHamdani2021,Benali2014,shi+25jcp} are FN-DMC\cite{Foulkes2001,bec+17} and CCSD(T)\cite{bartlett+07rmp}.
 On one hand, CCSD(T)\cite{bartlett+07rmp} is regarded as the \textit{`gold standard'} method of quantum Chemistry able to converge the dynamical correlation for energy and force estimations for a large variety of chemical compounds.
 On the other hand, also FN-DMC is expected to give similar or even more accurate results, since the method is able to recover all the dynamical electronic correlation responsible for such bindings.
-In fact, during the diffusion process the wavefunction amplitudes' responsible for the bonding can converge to the exact result, while the nodal structure of two vdW-interacting fragments does not vary significantly with respect to the non-interacting case.

 Interestingly enough, in many recent works a significant and consistent discrepancy has been observed between the estimations of the binding energies provided through CCSD(T) and those obtained by FN-DMC on a single Slater determinant obtained from HF or DFT molecular orbitals.\cite{rez+15pccp,AlHamdani2021,Benali2014,shi+25jcp,nakano+25jctc}.
 These recent studies highlight the tendency of FN-DMC to overestimate hydrogen bonds\cite{shi+25jcp,lam+25arxiv} and to sometimes underestimate dispersion bonding with respect to CCSD(T) -- this is not the case for example for the water-methane dimer\cite{dellapia+25jcp}.
 Thus, it is still debated which method yields more accurate results for a particular class of systems.\cite{sch+25nc}